Skip to main content

 Relationship types in Project Settings

-Creating Relationship Types
+Creating a Relationship Type

 1. Go to Project SettingsRelationship Types